prafulla-k-roy/algo-education/CONTRIBUTING.md

 - The code should mention all the libraries required to run it.
 - The code should be properly explained through comments.
 - Creating separate function (or method) for algorithm will be appreciated.
+- The file should be named as "algorithm-name_language".

 Please note we have a code of conduct, which you shall follow in all your interactions with the project.